gklyne/annalist/documents/installing-annalist.md

 # Installing and setting up Annalist

 ## Prerequisites

+* A Unix-like operating system: Annalist has been tested with MacOS 10.9 and Linux 14.04.
+Other versions should be usable.
 * Python 2.7 (see [Python beginners guide / download](https://wiki.python.org/moin/BeginnersGuide/Download)).
 * virtualenv (includes setuptools and pip; see [virtualenv introduction](http://virtualenv.readthedocs.org/en/latest/virtualenv.html)).

 ## Installing software